Employers' organization

 An employers' organization or employers' association is a collective organization of manufacturers, retailers, or other employers of wage labor.
 Employers' organizations seek to coordinate the behavior of their member companies in matters of mutual interest, such as during negotiations with trade unions or government bodies.
-Employers' organizations operate like trade unions and promote the economic and social interests of its member organisations.
+Employers' organizations operate like trade unions and promote the economic and social interests of its member organizations.

 History

 In a free market the rivalry between competing companies naturally tends to preclude combined action for the advancement of common interests.
 The emergence of trade unions and their efforts to establish collective bargaining agreements on a local or an industry-wide level ultimately paved the way for combined action by competitors employing such labor in common.

 The collective entities established by commercial enterprises acting in concert on such matters are known variously as employers' organizations or employers' associations.

 Historically, employers' associations were of two general types: those consisting only of employers in a single trade or industry, or those bringing together employers from across a broad spectrum of industries on a local, regional, or national basis.

 As was the case for unions, the first employers' organizations emerged in large industrial cities during the first half of the 19th century.
 Both unions and employers' organizations tended to be localized.
 As unions began to proliferate and to gain strength in negotiations over wages and conditions through the use of strike actions, employers began to unite in order to restrict wage rates and otherwise fetter the emerging organized labor movement.